 Partner, Bridgespan Group

 Much of Michael's work explores what it takes to use tools of innovative finance and impact investing to solve pressing social problems.
 In 2014, he supported the work of the U.S. National Advisory Board to the Global Task Force on Social Impact Investing, leading a Bridgespan team that supported the development of a first-ever bipartisan policy agenda for the growing field of impact investing.
 In 2015, he supported Bain Capital in developing their strategy for entering the impact investment space.
-His latest call to action article "Philanthropy's New Frontier—Impact Investing," appeared in the Stanford Social Innovation Review in November 2015.
+Since 2016, he has worked closely with Texas Pacific Group's Rise Fund in developing rigorous evidence-based impact underwriting.